HumanSignal/label-studio/docs/source/guide/labeling.md

 You can create relations between two results with both directions and labels.
 To add labels to directions, you must set up a labeling config with the relations tag.
 See more about [relations with labels](/tags/relations.html) in the Tags documentation.

 1. Select the region for the annotation that you want to relate to another annotation.
-If you're creating a direction-based relation, select the first one first.
+If you are creating a direction-based relation, select the first one first.
 2. In the **Regions** section of the **Results** sidebar, click the **Create Relation** button that looks like a hyperlink icon.
 3. Select the second region for the annotation to complete the relation.